 In my next post in this series I show how the media and the local political leaders conspire to feed the public BS and protect their sorry little butts.
 It’s a sad story but has to be told.

-UPDATE 4 June 2019: I have been informed that the RDC has advised Lotto that the $50k funds received “in cash” is now being paid by the RDC.
-Further, that RDC has offered Ron Cooke an area upstairs in the local Railway Station building.
+UPDATE 4 June 2019: I have been informed that thehas advised Lotto that the $50k funds received “in cash” is now being paid by the .
+Further, that has offered Ron Cooke an area upstairs in the local Railway Station building.
 The contested monies will be used for this development.

-FURTHER UPDATES: RDC’s much vaunted $1.5m funding application was rejected.
-The local rag said nothing, as did RDC!
-At the last minute RDC informed Lotto that they had made a “genuine good faith mistake” and that the $50k was all BS.
+FURTHER UPDATES: ’s much vaunted $1.5m funding application was rejected.
+The local rag said nothing, as did !
+At the last minute informed Lotto that they had made a “genuine good faith mistake” and that the $50k was all BS.
 Yes, true!

 King Country Corruption Series